akshattambe/100DaysOfCodeJava/README.md

 * Always create a new branch and raise Pull Requests to merge it to the main branch.
 * Do not forget to pull from main branch before you start coding and before raising Pull Requests.

-## Motto and Feedback
+## Motto, Feedback and Contribution
+This repository is contribution friendly 😃.
+If you'd like to add, improve or provide input, your contribution is welcome!
 I believe in open learning and sharing ideas/thoughts fearlessly.
 And I expect the same from you.
-I hope that you will be able to provide your valuable feedback openly on platforms like [LinkedIn](https://www.linkedin.com/in/akshat-kumar-tambe-21894323).
-In the past, I have mentored people who want and get help for free but scared of acknowledging the effort I made.
-So, frankly speaking, guys, if you think you cannot recognise the efforts anytime in these 100 days of our journey then we are not meant to go this way together :)
+I hope that you will be able to provide your valuable feedback openly.

 In case of any help, please drop me a message on Tweeter/Fb-messenger.